dart-lab/manual/docs/resources.md

 2. We have an account with [Survey Monkey](https://www.surveymonkey.com/) which is an online survey platform - our account is now unpaid so this is only good for quick, short surveys.
 3. We have an account with [Qualtrics](https://www.qualtrics.com/uk/) which is an online survey platform, best for questionnaires.
 If you are using a survey to collect research data, talk to Sue FW about creating your own independent Qualtrics log-in.
 4. We have a [YouTube](https://www.youtube.com/channel/UCPORsrJRCt1okyUF6csA3Dg) account.

+### Free Resources

+* [**Flourish.studio**](https://flourish.studio/): Easily turn your data into stunning charts, maps, and interactive stories.
+Upload a spreadsheet, and return with: Animated bar charts, survey data, scatter plots, story maps & more
+* [**Mentimeter.com**](https://www.mentimeter.com/): Build interactive polls, quizzes, and more allowing your audience to engage in real-time.
+Using their smartphone, attendees can answer questions and the results are visualized as they happen.
+* [**Webwhiteboard.com**](https://webwhiteboard.com/): An online collaborative whiteboard ideal for remote meetings, brainstorming, and ideation across teams.
+Make flowcharts, build product roadmaps, engage in a quick retrospective
+* [**Carrd.co**](https://carrd.co/): If you need to spin up a quick landing page, link tree, or website for just about anything, Carrd can do that.
+Simple, free, mobile responsive.
+* [**Diagrams.net**](https://www.diagrams.net/): A free and open-source graph drawing software developed in HTML5 and JavaScript.
+Its interface can be used to create diagrams such as flowcharts, wireframes, UML diagrams, and organizational charts.
+No account required.
+* [**Edit.photo**](https://edit.photo/): A free online photo editor you can use directly in your browser.
+No account required.
+* [**Untools.co**](https://untools.co/): Mental models, frameworks, and tools can help you make better decisions.
+With untools, you get a categorized list: Mental models, instructions on how they're used, and examples you can put into practice.
+* [**Openlibrary.org**](https://openlibrary.org/) **and** [**libgen.ru**](https://libgen.is/) **and** [**archive.org**](https://archive.org/): Millions of books, available for free.
+Archive.org also has films, documentaries, music, software etc. (Also check your local library!
+They usually give you access to (audio)book-borrowing apps on your phone.)
+* [**Freecodecamp.org**](https://www.freecodecamp.org/): Learn to code for free.
+HTML, CSS, Python & more.
+They also have a YouTube channel with 1,000's of hours of instructional videos.
+* [**Wayback Machine**](https://web.archive.org/web/): Found a website that doesn't seem to exist anymore?
+A dead link somewhere?
+Google showing you stuff in the link preview that doesn't appear when you click the link?
+The wayback machine saves archival copies of webpages at various different timepoints - just put the page link in and select which timepoint you want to view!
+* [**archive.ph**](https://archive.ph/): Nominally for archiving versions of webpages (e.g. a tweet you want to preserve even if the author deletes it), putting in the URL of, say, a paywall-blocked news article will usually produce the whole article sans paywall.

 ## Video Camera Protocol (aka don't be a jerk)